In praise of the absurd mascot category

 Put some clothes on a photo.

-Drop in any photo, pick one of 350 modest outfits, and Puritanizer paints it straight on.
+Drop in any photo, pick an outfit from the catalogue, and Puritanizer paints it straight on.
 Face stays untouched.
-Two free a day.
+Two free with signup.

 Open Puritanizer